Logarithmic double ramification cycles: Piecewise polynomials and strata classes

 \subsubsection{Piecewise polynomials}

 Let $(X,D)$ be a nonsingular algebraic stack equipped with a normal crossings divisor, viewed as a log stack.
+For the rest of this section, we will work with the \emph{canonical} tropicalization $X \to \mathcal{A}_X$.
 The combinatorial definition of (strict) piecewise polynomials given in Section \ref{Sect:logtautclasses} for $\Mbar_{g,n}$ carries over unchanged to $(X,D)$.
 See \cite{HolmesSchwarz, Molcho2021-Hodgebundle, Molcho2021-Case-Study} for detailed foundations.
 We will describe the piecewise polynomial of $(X,D)$ corresponding to a normally decorated strata class.

-Let $\Sigma_X$ denote the fan of $(X,D)$, and let $\sigma$ be the stacky cone corresponding to a stratum $S\subset X$. sThe stacky cone $\sigma$ has a strict cover by the cone $\tau = \mathbb{R}_{\ge 0}^{B_S}$, in the sense of \cite[Definition 2.5]{Cavalieri2020-Conestack}.
+Let $\Sigma_X$ denote the canonical fan of $(X,D)$, and let $\sigma$ be the stacky cone corresponding to a stratum $S\subset X$.
+The stacky cone $\sigma$ has a strict cover by the cone $\tau = \mathbb{R}_{\ge 0}^{B_S}$, in the sense of \cite[Definition 2.5]{Cavalieri2020-Conestack}.
 In particular, the interior of $\sigma$ is a quotient of the interior of $\tau$ by the monodromy group $G$.
 Let denote the quotient and the composition of the quotient with the inclusion.
 The set $\tau(1)$ of rays in $\tau$ is naturally identified with the set $B_S$ of branches, so there is an identification of $\bb Q$-algebras

 The monodromy group $G$ acts naturally and compatibly on $B_S$, hence on $\tau$, on $\bb Q[B_S]$, and on $\sf{sPP}(\tau)$.